The List of Raw Foods is Quite Large

 The list of raw foods is endless.
 It includes not only what goes into raw food cuisine, but raw vitamins and raw minerals, too.

-Before delving into the list of raw foods, it may be beneficial to define just what is raw food.
+Before delving into a partial listing of some raw foods, it may be beneficial to define just what is raw food.
 A quick answer to the question “What is raw food?” is simply food that has not been heated over 118º F (or 48º C).

-The list of raw foods, like any other list of food divided into two parts, derives food from both plants and animals.
+The list of raw foods, is divided into two parts.
 Many, but not all who eat a raw food diet, are vegetarians and/or vegans.
-This list of raw foods includes raw animal products that are consumed raw.

 Raw Fruits